-Our past and on-going contributions to T2K, T2K-II and NA61/SHINE are presented in [15].
-A nearly full list of our scientific publications can be found there.
+Our past and on-going contributions to T2K, T2K-II and NA61/SHINE are presented in Appendix A. A nearly full list of our scientific publications can be found in Appendix B (or C).

 3.1 T2K results and T2K-II